Gevrey-Chambertin

 Nearby Appellations

-Protected by the Combe de Lavaux from cold western winds, Gevrey-Chambertin enjoys a slightly warmer microclimate than villages further south.
-The broad amphitheater-like valley creates excellent air circulation that reduces frost risk while the eastern exposure captures optimal morning sun.
+Protected by the Combe de Lavaux to the west, Gevrey-Chambertin enjoys a slightly warmer microclimate than villages further south, with good air circulation that reduces frost risk and promotes even ripening.

 Frequently Asked Questions